-On May 13, 2021 the Company agreed a new corporate facility for an amount up to \$150.0 million with a threeyear term, with \$130 million committed at that time.
-Post signing, the facility amount and commitments have now been increased to \$160 million ("Corporate Facility").
+On May 13, 2021 the Company agreed a new Corporate Facility for an amount up to \$150.0 million with a three-year term, with \$130.0 million committed at that time.
+Post signing, the facility amount and commitments increased to \$160 million ("Corporate Facility").
 Completion occurred on July 16, 2021.
-On July 30, 2021 \$98.0 million was drawn down under the Corporate Facility, and an additional \$62.0 million can be drawn until May 12, 2022, subject to the satisfaction of certain covenants.
-The purpose of the loan is to refinance the Term Loan, and general corporate purposes, and it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
+On July 30, 2021 \$98.0 million was drawn down under the Corporate Facility to repay the Term Loan, and an additional \$62.0 million can be drawn until May 12, 2022, subject to the satisfaction of certain covenants.
+The Facility was used to repay the Term Loan, and will also be used for general corporate purposes, and it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
 This loan carries interests of 1 month-Libor plus a margin of 6.5% in the first year, 7% in the second year and 7.5% in the third year.

-The Company has provided security in respect of the Corporate Facility mainly in the form of share pledges, over the shares of Petrovida (which holds 50% of Prime), Eco, Africa Energy and Impact owned by Africa Oil and a charge over the bank account into which the Prime dividends are paid.
+The Company has provided security in respect of the Corporate Facility mainly in the form of share pledges, over the shares of Petrovida (which holds 50% of Prime), Eco, Africa Energy and Impact owned by the Company and a charge over the bank account into which the Prime dividends are paid.

 The loan repayments are calculated to be protective of the Company's liquidity position.
 Prior to maturity, repayments under the loan are made in the month a dividend is received from Prime.
 The Company's loan repayments reduce commensurately with any reduction in dividends from Prime.
-The loan principal will be repaid by the lesser of 90% of the dividends received from Prime (less interest due for the month in which the dividend was received), and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.
+The loan principal will be repaid by the lesser of 100% of the dividends received from Prime, and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.